-Connor Devereux serves as Director of Market Analytics at CoStar and Homes.com, where he delivers insight on commercial and residential real estate trends for Arizona and Reno, Nevada.
+Connor Devereux serves as Senior Director of Market Analytics at CoStar and Homes.com, where he delivers insight on commercial and residential real estate trends for Arizona and Reno, Nevada.

 With over a decade of experience professionally analyzing real estate markets, Connor has deep knowledge of the fundamental drivers defining property and investment performance as well as the key factors shaping the outlook.
 He also provides insights into home prices, inventory levels, rental conditions, and economic factors informing the housing market.